Encoding Musical Style with Transformer Autoencoders: Generation with Transformer Autoencoder

-\paragraph{Performance Conditioning and Bottleneck} For this task, we aim to generate samples that sound ``similar" to a conditioning input performance.
+\textbf{Performance Conditioning and Bottleneck:} We aim to generate samples that sound ``similar" to a conditioning input performance.
 We incorporate a bottleneck in the output of the Transformer encoder in order to prevent the model from simply memorizing the input \citep{baldi2012autoencoders}.
-Thus, as shown in Figure~\ref{fig:model_flowchart}, we mean-aggregate the performance embedding across the time dimension in order to learn a global representation of style.
+As shown in Figure~\ref{fig:model_flowchart}, we mean-aggregate the performance embedding across the time dimension in order to learn a global representation of style.
 This mean-performance embedding is then fed into the autoregressive decoder, where the decoder attends to this global representation in order to predict the appropriate target.
 Although this bottleneck may be undesirable in sequence transduction tasks where the input and output sequences differ (e.g. translation), we find that it works well in our setting where we require the generated samples to be \textit{similar in style} to the input sequence.

-\paragraph{Melody \& Performance Conditioning} Next, we synthesize any given melody in the style of a \textit{different} performance.
-Although the setup shares similarities to that of the melody conditioning problem in \citep{huang2018music}, we note that we also provide a conditioning performance signal, which makes the generation task more challenging.
-During training, we follow an internal procedure to extract melodies from performances in the training set, quantize the melody to a 100ms grid, and encode it as a sequence of tokens that uses a different vocabulary than the performance representation.
+\paragraph{Melody \& Performance Conditioning:} Next, we synthesize any given melody in the style of a \textit{different} performance.
+Although the setup is similar to the melody conditioning problem in \citep{huang2018music}, we note that we also provide a conditioning performance signal, which makes the generation task more challenging.
+During training, we extract melodies from performances in the training set as outlined in \citep{waite2016}, quantize the melody to a 100ms grid, and encode it as a sequence of tokens that uses a different vocabulary than the performance representation.
+For more details regarding the exact melody extraction procedure, we refer the reader to the supplement.
 We then use two distinct Transformer encoders (each with the same architecture) as in Section 3.1 to separately encode the melody and performance inputs.
 The melody and performance embeddings are combined to use as input to the decoder.

 We explore various ways of combining the intermediate representations: (1) \texttt{sum}, where we add the performance and melody embeddings together; (2) \texttt{concatenate}, where we concatenate the two embeddings separated with a \texttt{stop} token; and (3) \texttt{tile}, where we tile the performance embedding across every dimension of time in the melody encoding.
 In all three cases, we work with the mean-aggregated representation of the input performance.
 We find that different approaches work better than others on some dataets, a point which we elaborate upon in Section~\ref{experiments}.